 - Report downed power lines or unsafe equipment by calling 911 or FPL at 1-800-4OUTAGE (1-800-468-8243).

-- Stay far away from downed power lines and flooded and debris-laden areas because they may be hiding downed lines.
+- Stay far away from downed power lines and flooded and debris-laden areas that may be hiding downed lines.
 Visit www.fpl.com/stormsafety to learn more safety tips after a storm.

-- Visually inspect the area outside your home near the meter.
-If the meter or any of the piping and wires on the wall of your home or office is gone or look damaged, call an electrician.
+- Visually inspect the area near the meter - if the meter or any of the piping or wires on the wall of the building are gone or look damaged, call an electrician.

 - If no problems are apparent, report your outage online or call 1-800-4-OUTAGE (1-800-468-8243).